MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-upgradeability-disciplines.md

 - In multi-cluster environments, perform upgrades first in a test/dev environment to validate any potential issues or breaking changes.
 - Perform a [dry run](/azure/azure-arc/data/upgrade-data-controller-direct-cli#upgrade-data-controller-1) prior to the upgrade to validate the version schema, the private repository authorization token (if used) and that the registry exists before attempting an actual upgrade.
 - Create a process to [monitor for new Data Controller upgrades availability](/azure/azure-arc/data/upgrade-data-controller-direct-cli#view-available-images-and-chose-a-version) availability.
-- Do not mix PostgreSQL and Azure Arc-enabled SQL MI on the same Data controller as PostgreSQL is still in preview while Azure Arc-enabled SQL MI is generally available.
+- Do not mix PostgreSQL and Arc-enabled SQL MI on the same Data controller as PostgreSQL is still in preview while Arc-enabled SQL MI is generally available.
 Consider a separate cluster with its own data controller to test PostgreSQL.
 - Avoid using Preview features in your production environment and only use preview features for evaluation purposes on dev/test instances.
 - Create an inventory of the current versions of the deployed Data Controllers.
 [Azure Resource Graph](/azure/governance/resource-graph/overview) can be used to query your current deployed Data Controllers.